 6) On exercise: Yes.
 Do it.
 But unless you really love it, don’t get into the habit of long runs.
 Short, hard bursts of motion are best.

 And you might be a little young for weightlifting (it doesn’t have really noticeable effects until one is well into puberty), but get to the point where you can do a respectable number of pushups and chinups and you’ll be in better shape than most people.
-This bar was my best friend (among inanimate objects) in freshman year of high school: Amazon.com: Iron Gym Total Upper Body Workout Bar: Sports & Outdoors
+A chinup bar was my best friend (among inanimate objects) in my freshman year of high school, and it was a very good investment.

 7) On friends: Some say that a person is the average of the five people with whom they spend the most time.
 This exaggerates the case, but still, look to befriend people you find interesting, regardless of their connections to you, age, etc. I regret not spending more time with people from other grades, or those in my school who weren’t at the center of my particular social group.
 Seek out people who have strong beliefs different from your own and talk to them about those beliefs.